giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/csf-cuf_template.md

   edge_start_point_id: 0
 ```

-The loaded surface is identified directly from the CSF model.
+The physical surface on which the load acts is selected directly from the CSF geometry.

-`polygon_name: web` selects the `web` polygon of the T-section.
+`polygon_name: web` identifies the `web` polygon of the T-section.

-`edge_start_point_id: 0` selects the edge of that polygon that starts from vertex `0`.
-The polygon and vertex identifiers are the same physical identifiers already displayed during the CSF model inspection in Step 1.
+`edge_start_point_id: 0` identifies the edge of that polygon that starts from vertex `0`.

-Together, these two entries identify the physical surface on which the load is applied.
+The polygon and vertex identifiers are the same physical identifiers already shown during the CSF model inspection in Step 1.
+Together, these two entries identify the physical surface on which the sinusoidal traction is applied.

 #### Load amplitude